tristan00b/tengine/README.md

 ```
 $ npx gulp --info

-gulp watch
+gulp [command]

-Launches the test server and watches the source directory for file changes, building the
-application in development mode when file changes are observed.

 Commands:
-  gulp watch  Launches the test server and watches the source directory for file
-              changes, building the application in development mode when file changes
+  gulp watch  Build in development mode with watch enabled.
-              are observed.                                                    [default]
   gulp build  Builds the application in production mode.
   gulp test   Runs the test suite

 Options:
-  --help  Show help
-  --port                                                        [number] [default: 4040]
+  --info  Use `gulp [command] --info` to get command usage information.   [boolean]
 ```

 The default task is `watch` (i.e. `npx gulp`, also equivalent to `npx gulp watch`).

 Some commands have optional and/or required flags.
-For example `build` requires a `--url <host>` flag which is used in generating an application config file `app.config.json`.
+For example `build` requires a `--host <host>` flag which is used in generating an application config file `app.config.json`.
 This flag is optional for the `watch` and `test` commands (default: `http://localhost:4040`) and specifies the address of the test server in addition to generating `app.config.json`.